Messages around the subject of snow and ice clearance can be confusing and mixed.

 within their premises.
 It is important that the assessment is clear, comprehensive and is communicated to all staff and others, where applicable.
 It must cover the risks associated with slips trips and falls but also the safety of staff who undertake the

 work (i.e. manual handling, safety of any equipment used).

 The risk assessment must cover how risks associated with entering and leaving the building and movement around the building will be controlled.
 It should include a plan of the premises showing all routes which are

-top priority.
+a top priority.
 In larger premises, routes between buildings should then be given priority if those buildings are to be used.
 Decisions on prioritisation of which routes should be cleared first should be based on the risk of slipping, tripping or falling.

 All staff and visitors (including clients, contractors, pupils and parents) must be informed which entrances will be cleared in the event of snow and ice.